CircuitVerse/Blog/content/posts/Jaydip_Dey_Final_Report.md

 ### 🚦 Feature Access Control 🚦

-A flipper named `question_bank` has been created to enable or disable this feature.
-When enabled, all the features of this project can be accessed by the members of respective roles.
-When disabled none of the features including administrative can be accessed .
+A feature flag named `question_bank` has been added in flipper dashboard to enable or disable this feature.
+When enabled, all project features are accessible to members of the respective roles.
+When disabled, none of the features including administrative functions can be accessed.

 ### 📅 Future work 📅